UniversalDependencies/docs/_bg/template-index.md

 ## Treebanks

-There are [1](../treebanks/LCODE-comparison.html) Bulgarian UD treebank:
+There is [1](../treebanks/LCODE-comparison.html) Bulgarian UD treebank:

   * [Bulgarian-BTB](../treebanks/LCODE_a/index.html)